jolbol1/morphic/README.md

 ## 🔄 Migration Status

 This application is currently undergoing a partial migration to [Convex](https://convex.dev/) to replace the existing Drizzle/Neon database stack.
+I migrated Supabase auth to Clerk, but need to handle the auth properly on Convex still, instead of using userId.

 **Current Architecture:**